On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

 \section{Real CL arrangements: The face semigroup}

 In this section, we concentrate on the structure of the face semigroup of real CL arrangements.
-We start in Section \ref{subsecLRB_Hyp} by reviewing the corresponding known structure of the face semigroup $\LL(\A)$ associated to a hyperplane arrangement $\A$.
-In Section \ref{subsec_semiCL} we study the corresponding face semigroups in the case of real CL arrangements.
-The main results of this section appear in Section \ref{subsec_product}, where we introduce two possible generalizations for the corresponding product defined for hyperplane arrangements to real CL arrangements: one product turns $\LL(\A)$ into an alternative left regular band and the second product turns $\LL(\A)$ into an aperiodic semigroup.
+In Section \ref{subsecLRB_Hyp}, we review the corresponding known structure of the face semigroup $\LL(\A)$ associated to a hyperplane arrangement $\A$.
+In Section \ref{subsec_semiCL}, we study the corresponding face semigroup in the case of a real CL arrangement.
+The main results of this section appear in Section \ref{subsec_product}, where we introduce two different generalizations for the corresponding product defined for hyperplane arrangements to the case of real CL arrangements: one product turns $\LL(\A)$ into an alternative LRB, while the other turns $\LL(\A)$ into an aperiodic semigroup.
+In Section \ref{subsec_App}, we present several applications, emphasizing the differences between CL arrangements and hyperplane arrangements: Section \ref{subsecRandomWalk} shortly presents random walks on LRBs induced by CL arrangements and Section \ref{subsec_strProj} proposes a possible connection between plane arrangements in $\RR^3$ and CL arrangements in $\RR^2$, showing that the LRB of the induced CL arrangement might differentiate between central plane arrangements whose LRBs are isomorphic.
+In Section \ref{subsecLRB_cl}, we present an example of an LRB induced by a CL arrangement, which is not induced by any hyperplane arrangement.